Skip to main content

 5 Malnutrition Facts You Probably Didn't Know

-FACT 1: Malnourished individuals, including seniors, can come in all sizes.
+FACT 1: Malnourished people, including seniors, can come in all sizes.

 • 0.4% of U.S. adults ages 60-74 are underweight.1

-Our body and nutrient needs also change as we get older, so it’s especially important to get the right amount of fluids, protein, and important nutrients like calcium and vitamin D. It is also recommended to limit salt and saturated fats, which can contribute to conditions like high cholesterol or high blood pressure.
+Our body and nutrient needs also change when we get older.
+That's why it’s crucial to get the right amount of fluids, protein, and key nutrients like calcium and vitamin D. It is also recommended that we limit salt and saturated fats as we age, which can contribute to conditions like high cholesterol and high blood pressure.

 FACT 3: Malnutrition can come from a number of factors